- Jordan Tesluk

 At the same time, it is not possible to plant trees without getting dirty, and one cannot expect to dance through the clear-cuts in a white suit, keep a dirt floor shiny and clean, or maintain the immaculate fingertips of a concert pianist.
 So where do we draw the line on cleanliness, and when do dirt and personal hygiene become a problem?

-Well, a reasonable standard may be when hygiene poses a risk to oneself or others.
+Well, a reasonable standard of hygiene may entail "when your cleanliness or lack thereof poses a risk to yourself or others."
 When you work in a camp or share a truck with four or five people for several hours each day, hygiene is no longer merely personal; it is shared.
 Things can spread fast in a work camp, and something like a simple cold or a seemingly minor skin infection can spread quickly and result in multiple people missing work.
 During my thirty years in the woods, I’ve seen numerous situations where a lack of hygiene resulted in scores of people missing multiple days of work as they coped with the impact of viral gastroenteritis spread by dirty fingers.

 I would like to talk about four different places where hygiene matters when planting trees and working in the woods.
 Hopefully, the ideas shared here can help prevent a few people from a round of antibiotics, missing work due to illness, or being patient zero for a sickness that wipes out half the crew for a whole shift.